 Testosterone is also known as male sex hormone; although it is not just present in males, females also produce testosterone (but in a much smaller quantity).
 Testicles are where your testosterone is produced and women produce it through their ovaries.

-Testosterone is said to be a male hormone because it plays a key role in defining a difference between men body and women body.
+Testosterone is said to be a male hormone because it plays a key role in defining a difference between men’s bodies and women’s bodies.

 Do you remember those early days of school when there used to be no significant difference between boys and girls?
-Boys used to had a sweet girly voice, no muscle and even difference in physical strength between boys and girls were nominal.
+Boys used to had a sweet girly voice, no muscle, and even differences in physical strength between boys and girls were nominal.

-Then what sudden changes in the body made boys muscular, powerful and manly?
+Then what sudden changes in the body made boys muscular, powerful, and manly?
 Yes, puberty.
-Puberty is a period when your body enters in the state of sexual maturity and your become capable of reproduction.
+Puberty is a period when your body enters a state of sexual maturity and you become capable of reproduction.

-During puberty, boy’s testosterone level reaches its peak; it rises up to 8-10 times higher than before.
-But that testosterone level doesn’t stay that high for life time.
+During puberty, a boy’s testosterone level reaches its peak; it rises up to 8-10 times higher than before.
+But that testosterone level doesn’t stay that high for a lifetime.
 Researchers had proved that after 30 years of age, testosterone percentage decreases by 1% per year.

-And due to unhealthy lifestyle and other bad habits (smoking, boozing, etc), this depletion of testosterone level could go down at the faster rate.
+And due to unhealthy lifestyles and other bad habits (smoking, boozing, etc), this depletion of testosterone level could go down at a faster rate.